ignite/cli/docs/contributing/templates/tutorial-template.md

 # How To [Build/Create/Do Something] in Starport

 <!--
-Use this tutorial template as a quick starting point when writing Starport how-to tutorials.
+Use this tutorial template as a quick starting point when writing Ignite CLI how-to tutorials.

 After you review the template, delete the comments and begin writing your outline or article.
 Examples of Markdown formatting syntax are provided at the bottom of this template.